-On New Year’s, Putin slams West for hypocrisy, aggression
+Ukraine conflict casts shadow on Russia as it enters 2023

 “The West lied about peace, but was preparing for aggression, and today it admits it openly, no longer embarrassed.
 And they cynically use Ukraine and its people to weaken and split Russia,” Putin said.
 “We have never allowed anyone and will not allow anyone to do this.”

 The Kremlin has muzzled any criticism of its actions in Ukraine, shut independent media outlets and criminalized the spread of any information that differs from the official view — including diverging from calling the campaign a special military operation.
-But the government has faced increasingly vocal criticism from Russian hard-liners, who have denounced the president as weak and indecisive and called for ramping up strikes on Ukraine.
+But the government has faced increasingly vocal criticism from Russian hardliners, who have denounced the president as weak and indecisive and called for ramping up strikes on Ukraine.

 Russia has justified the conflict by saying that Ukraine persecuted Russian speakers in the eastern Donbas region, which had been partly under the control of Russian-backed separatists since 2014.
 Ukraine and the West says these accusations are untrue.